KL13NT/loggy/README.md

 that are ready to bundle into the extension xpi.
 Tailwind is compiled using PostCSS in the Webpack pipeline.

+## Permissions Breakdown
+Loggy requires very few permissions to work.
+These permissions relate to storing your history and monitoring the tabs you open/close.

+- Store unlimited amount of client-side data (`storage`, `unlimitedStorage`) is used for storing website data.
+Its size is based on the number of websites you visit and how long you spend on each so I had to use `unlimitedStorage` for it.
+- Access browser tabs (`tabs`) is used to get metadata about visited websites.
+  This permission cannot, in any way, grant access to your private data such as cookies.

 ## Getting Started

 Install the addon from the [Mozilla Addons Store](https://addons.mozilla.org/en-US/firefox/addon/loggy/)